Design-Based Inference for Spatial Experiments under Unknown Interference: Inferential assumptions

-Assumption C\ref{assn:local-inf} means that there are hard limits to the spatial extent of the interference: units that are beyond some distance from each other have no interference-induced dependencies.
-For intervention point $j$ to satisfy C\ref{assn:local-inf} with respect to $i$, it would require that the circle average of $i$ at distance $d$ is unaffected by not only $j$'s treatment value but also the treatment values at any intervention points that affect the circle average of $j$ at distance $d$.
-In other words, $i$ and $j$ cannot share any sources of variation in their $d$-radius circle averages.
-In a spatial setting, this would typically mean that intervention points $i$ and $j$ are far apart: they neither interfere with each other nor do they have any common neighbors that interfere with them jointly.
-The upper bound of the interval $\bar{d}$ defines the largest circle average radius for which this non-dependence condition might hold.
-Given that $h(d)$ is a hard boundary on the dependency between circle averages at $i$ and $j$, C\ref{assn:local-inf} implies that for $i,j$ with $||x(i) - x(j)|| - d > h(d)$, $\Cov[\mu_i(Y(z, \Z_{-i});d), \mu_j(Y(z', \Z_{-j});d)] = 0$ for all $z, z^{'}$.
+Assumption C\ref{assn:local-inf} means that there are hard limits to the spatial extent of the interference: nodes that are beyond some distance from each other have no interference-induced dependencies.
+Assumption C\ref{assn:local-inf} is an assumption on the possible extent of spillovers.
+For intervention node $j$ to satisfy C\ref{assn:local-inf} with respect to $i$, it would require that the outcomes $Y_x(\z)$ used to construct the circle average of $i$ at distance $d$ is unaffected by \textit{not only} $j$'s treatment value but also the treatment values at any intervention nodes that affect the circle average of $j$ at distance $d$.
+For example, consider a simple case where the outcomes used to construct the circle average of $j$ at distance $d$ depend on $Z_j$ and another assignment variable $Z_k$.
+If $s_{ij}(d)=0$, this implies that the outcomes used to construct the circle average of $i$ at distance $d$ cannot depend on either $Z_j$ or $Z_k$.
+In other words, $i$ and $j$ cannot share any sources of variation in their circle averages at distance $d$.
+This assumption hence implies that for $i,j$ with $d_{ij} > h(d)$, $\mu_i(Y(z, \Z_{-i});d)$ and $\mu_j(Y(z', \Z_{-j});d)$ are independent with each other.

-To complete our specification of the extent of interference, define the dependency neighborhood $\mathcal{B}(i;d)$ that includes all the units whose circle means depend on the treatment status at unit $i$: We use two terms, $c _i(d)$ and $c(d)$, to count the number of dependent circle averages for each intervention point, based on condition C\ref{assn:local-inf}:
+To give a more interpretable sufficient condition, suppose that the intervention at every node has no influence on the outcome points more than $\bar{d}$ away from it.
+Then, C\ref{assn:local-inf} would be satisfied if the distance between the boundary of the radius-$d$ circle around node $i$ and the radius-d circle around node $j$ is larger than $2\bar{d}$.
+In this case, $h(d)$ in C\ref{assn:local-inf} can be set to $2\bar{d} + 2d$.
+When nodes $i$ and $j$ are $2\bar{d} + 2d$ apart, they neither interfere with each other, nor do they have any common neighbors that influence both nodes.
+To further illustrate the idea, a simple example is given in Figure \ref{fig:C3}.
+In this example with three intervention nodes, intervention node 2 is on the radius-$d$ circle centering node 3.
+Because nodes 1 and 3 are sufficiently far apart, neither node 3 and node 2 affect the d-circle average of node 1 and vice versa.